Flor77/mentor-array-methods-DOM-homework/README.md

 SECTION 3.
 LETS CREATE SOME HTML

     Create a list of movies and use the following design for each card.
 Add each card one next to another with some space between them.
+    The design doesn't have to be exactly the same ( talking about the spacings, I just want to see the image on the left and the informations on the right

     font-family: 'Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif;